umizoomii/CSC120-A4/reflection.md

 - What are your initial impressions of how `Encapsulation` affects your programming?
 - What worked, what didn't, what advice would you give someone taking this course in the future?

+Encapsulation can make programming a bit trickier because you have to consider which attributes of your program should be public or private depending on whether or not they need to be accessed by other classes.
+Building the individual classes was good practice for me because I got to work on making constructors, getters, and setters.
+The main challenge for me was putting all of the classes together in the train class.
+Also, sometimes I got confused about where I needed to use a getter vs. when I could just use a .attribute (like using .name vs getName()).
+I missed the Thursday class which made the assignment more challenging, but I used Discord, TA hours, and office hours to help catch up.
+I would recommend that someone doing this assignment in the future use these resources because there will probably be points where you get stuck and these resources are super helpful.